-Alcohol withdrawal starts approximately six hours after the last drink, and includes both physical and mental symptoms.
-Length and intensity of symptoms vary according to each individual.
-Among other variables, it will depend upon length and strength of abuse and each person’s physical condition.
+So, how long does alcohol withdrawal last?
+Withdrawal from alcohol starts approximately six hours after the last drink, and includes both physical and mental symptoms.
+The length and intensity of symptoms vary according to each individual.
+Among other variables, it will depend upon the length and strength of abuse and each person’s physical condition.
 That being said, symptoms will typically develop in three stages.

-First Stage: During the first stage, symptoms tend to be mild.
-This includes anxiety, sleeplessness, stomach pain and nausea.
+Stage 1: During the first stage, symptoms tend to be mild.
+This includes anxiety, sleeplessness, stomach pain, and nausea.
 It is common for many people to recover from withdrawal symptoms after this stage.

-Second Stage: Serious symptoms, which can include seizures, usually begin 48 hours after the last drink.
-More than five percent of people will experience this phase during withdrawal .
-Symptoms can include high blood pressure, irregular heartbeat, elevated body temperature and mental confusion.
+Stage 2: Serious symptoms, which can include seizures, usually begin 48 hours after the last drink.
+More than five percent of people will experience this phase during withdrawal.
+Symptoms can include high blood pressure, irregular heartbeat, elevated body temperature, and mental confusion.

-Third Stage: The third stage begins 72 hours (about 3 days) after the last drink and can include fever, seizures, agitation, and hallucinations.
-Delirium tremens can also develop during this stage,
+Stage 3: The third stage begins 72 hours (about 3 days) after the last drink and can include fever, seizures, agitation, and hallucinations.
+Delirium tremens can also develop during this stage.

 Some people will experience post-acute withdrawal syndrome (PAWS) as well.
 This syndrome is characterized by withdrawal symptoms lingering for a longer period of time than usual.

-Some of the factors which affect the severity of withdrawal symptoms include:
+Some of the risk factors which affect the severity of alcohol withdrawal symptoms include:

-- Duration and frequency of alcohol use – the greater the frequency of alcohol use, and the greater the quantity ingested, the more severe withdrawal symptoms tend to be.
+- Duration and frequency of alcohol use – the greater the frequency of alcohol use, and the larger the quantity ingested, the more severe withdrawal symptoms tend to be.

 - Age – the older a person is, the more likely they are to experience severe symptoms.